Jump to content

 Mihai Petrescu (no relation) is Ibis’s botanist and usually joins the group in Dobrogea.
 He is a doctor in forest ecology, working as a researcher for the Danube Delta Museum in Tulcea.
 Mihai is the author of a book, in Romanian and English, on the key habitats and botanical communities of Dobrogea and the Danube Delta.

-A leader from Honeyguide is usually also with the group, likely to be Rob Lucking for 2024.
-More about Rob on our North Norfolk web page.
+A leader from Honeyguide is also with the group, Rob Lucking for 2024.
+More about Rob on our Lesvos or North Norfolk web pages.

 whiskered terns Himatoglossum jankae eggs cardinal